Alan Lennox-Boyd, 1st Viscount Boyd of Merton: Mau Mau rebellion

 Lennox-Boyd was Minister of State for the Colonies 1951–52, making his first visit to Kenya in 1952.
 Kenya was governed by Sir Evelyn Baring under emergency powers.
 The policing of those powers was in the hands of Lieutenant-General Sir George Erskine, commander in chief of East Africa Command.
 Their War Council included the deputy governor and a representative of the white settlers but of no other social, racial or tribal group.

 In 1954, Lennox-Boyd was made Colonial Secretary.

 Lennox-Boyd's early hands-on visit to South Nyeri in the Kikuyu reserves, for instance, was accompanied by Baring and Erskine.
 (Virtually the entire Kikuyu population had been moved into fortified villages or detention camps, though the statistics were fudged.)
-They had a lengthy meeting with Chief Mundia.
+They had a lengthy meeting with Chief Muhindi of Konyu.
 The Chief and his Home Guards were charged with beating several detainees, one of whom had died.
 Governor Baring quietly suggested to the assistant police commissioner that it would be politically inexpedient to prosecute such a loyal ally.
 But dropping the charges offended the impartiality of Colonel Arthur Young, the new chief commissioner.
 Informed of Young's intention to resign on principle, Lennox-Boyd persuaded Young to reduce his objection to a "difference of opinion", thus leaving Baring and Erskine's manoeuvre in place and Lennox-Boyd's reputation untouched.
 Supporters of Young were subsequently encouraged to take jobs outside Kenya.